 In accordance with CSSF Circular 13/559, supplemented by CSSF Circular 14/592, techniques may be used for the Fund in order to efficiently manage the portfolio.
-The Fund currently exclusively uses derivative transactions (including total return swaps) which can be concluded in any form.
+Of these, the Fund currently only uses derivative transactions that can be concluded in any form.
 Securities financing transactions are not currently used.